fetchrobotics/docs/source/mechanism_terminology.rst

 A joints define the relationship between links and are defined in the URDF description that can be found in the fetch_description or freight_description package respectively.
-In the Fetch & Freight the majority of the joints are rotational, the torso is prismatic, and there are several fixed joints describing the location of sensors within the robot.
+In the Fetch and Freight the majority of the joints are rotational, the torso is prismatic, and there are several fixed joints describing the location of sensors within the robot.
 Rotational and translational joints are represented